purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 So to encrypt our message m, we will exponentiate it to somer power e, and then mod it by N: c = m^e mod N.
 (TODO why do we use N as the modulus? because uhhh the decryption algorithm relates to the modulus and not to e)

+### Choosing e

+This is by far the longest section.
+Now that we've specified N, we have to satisfy some properties when choosing e for everything to work.
+I've tried to present this choice as naturally as possible while also proving the results we need to justify our choice.

 We've said already that N should be a very large (1024 bits) semiprime number.
 But what should e be?
 To decrypt the ciphertext, we want to "undo" the encryption of our message m. m^e mod N = c means then that we want to find some decryption key d such that c^d^e = m mod N, implying de = 1 mod N (in other words, d is the multiplicative inverse of e modulo N) But does such a d even exist?
-Yes, iff e is coprime with N
+Yes, if (and only if) e is coprime with N

 Proof:
+(TODO first prove thrm 1.11 / Bezout's identity)

 assume gcd(e, N) = 1
-By thrm 1.11 (TODO) we get ed + kN = 1.
-Thus ed - 1 = -kN is divisible by N,
-therefore ed = 1 mod N.
+With Bezout's identity we get ed + kN = 1.
+Thus ed - 1 = -kN is divisible by N, therefore ed = 1 mod N.

-d exists implies e coprime with N (we don't need this to show existence of d I think) Assume we have an inverse d for e mod N, such that de = 1 mod N.
-Which means de - 1 = kN for some k.
-We can rewrite as de - kN = 1.
-We then know that there exists g = gcd(e, N) that divides de - kN: de = gf and kN = gh, so de - kN = gf - gh = g(f - h)
-de - kN = 1 and g divdies de - kN, therefore g divides 1, meaning that gcd(e,N) = 1

 Note that d is unique; otherwise would mean ed_1 = ed_2 = 1 mod N, which means that e(d_1 - d_2) = 0 mod N, since e is coprime to N, then we can divide by e and we see d_1 - d_2 = 0, so d_1 = d_2 and we end up with a unique d anyway)